Ease Of Use

 Kindle Audiobooks Vs Audible

 In addition to traditional eBooks, you’re also able to access audiobooks through its Audible platform.
-Audible is the audiobook wing of Amazon’s book platform.
-While these traditionally cost money, you can access free Audible recordings for plenty of Kindle Unlimited titles.
-This is a hugely beneficial feature if you’re someone who sometimes prefers to listen rather than read.
+Audible is the Amazon’s audiobooks wing of the book platform.
+While these traditionally cost money, you can listen to a free Audible narration from plenty of Kindle Unlimited titles.
+This is a hugely beneficial feature if you’re someone who sometimes prefers to listen to the Audible narration rather than read.

-The difference, Audible is a subscription based app that gets you 1 audiobook a month while being able to purchase more.
+The difference, Audible is a subscription based app that gets you 1 audiobook a month while being able to purchase more audiobooks.
 It makes sense if you want to choose specific books that are usually top sellers not included in the Kindle Unlimited subscription.
-Check out our review on Audible here.
+Check out our full comparison of Kindle Unlimited Vs Audible here.

 How Do the Major Competitors Stack Up?